Flow-matic/Crypto-Price-App/README.md

 # Crypto Price App

 Cryptocurrency nowadays is in most demand and many people are investing in these currencies to get high returns.
-Many websites and applications provide us information about the rates of different cryptocurrencies availible in the crypto market.
+Many websites and applications provide us information about the rates of different cryptocurrencies available in the crypto market.
 A crypto exchange API is a service to interface with cryptocurrency exchanges like [Binance.](https://www.binance.com/en) It allows users (either customers of the service or developers) to interface with cryptocurrency exchanges, execute trades, pull data, and receive data in real-time.

 This Project App was created using [Streamlit.](https://streamlit.io/)